Michelle Obama's inspiring advice to college students for dealing with fear

 - Oops!Something went wrong.Please try again later.

-On Monday, celebrated her 58th birthday and, later that night, BET aired a special called , during which the former first lady sat down with actress and activist as well as a group of college students, to discuss themes from her bestselling memoir such as mental health, diversity and inclusion.
-Not surprisingly, Michelle had a lot of great advice, particularly when it comes to fear.
+Michelle Obama celebrated her 58th birthday on Monday, and BET aired a special called Becoming: Michelle Obama in Conversation, during which the former first lady sat down with actress and activist Yara Shahidi, as well as a group of college students, to discuss themes from Obama's bestselling memoir such as mental health, diversity and inclusion.
+Not surprisingly, she had a lot of great advice, particularly when it comes to fear.

 That's right.
-The woman who famously coined: "When they go low, we go high," had even more inspiring pieces of advice Monday, after one student asked her, "What would you say to Black girls who are stuck in that small space?
+The woman who famously coined "when they go low, we go high" had even more inspiring words to share after one student asked: "What would you say to Black girls who are stuck in that small space?
 And how would you encourage them to grow as the world around them gets bigger and bigger?"

-Obama shared, "Fear is this wonderful concept, right?
+Replied Obama: "Fear is this wonderful concept, right?
 It's very useful, right?
-Especially if you grow up in the hood, you need a little fear just to get through the day, you need to be looking over your shoulder.
+Especially if you grow up in the 'hood, you need a little fear just to get through the day, you need to be looking over your shoulder.
 You know, fear keeps you alive in a lot of instances, right?
 Keeps you safe.
 But also, fear can keep you stuck."

 "My advice for people, what allowed me to step outside of my small six-block area, it was practicing pushing through that fear," continued Obama.
 "Practicing transition.
 Practicing facing that precipice, that thing you feel in your stomach, that thing in your brain that tells you to hold back when your heart and soul tells you to go ahead, and you're right at the corner of that."